Welcome to PAX

 | PAX (Pilgrims After Christ) is a Catholic, Christian inclusive community committed to planning and celebrating meaningful liturgies, developing community and responding to the needs of our world in justice, as those needs are revealed to us in liturgy and community dialogue.

 Sunday Mass is at 8:45 AM in the community room of St. Luke Orthodox Church, 6801 Georgetown Pike, McLean, VA 22101.

 |About the PAX Community|

-Rooted in Vatican II, PAX was founded in 1969 under the pastoral guidance of Father Al Pereira, then pastor of the St Luke's Catholic Church, McLean, Virginia.
-The PAX Community, a lay-led Intentional Eucharistic Community (IEC) in the Catholic tradition, is united around planning and celebrating the Sunday liturgy.
+Rooted in Vatican II, PAX (Pilgrims After Christ) was formed in 1969 under the pastoral guidance of Fr.
+Al Pereira, at St. Luke's Catholic Church, McLean, Virginia.
+PAX is a lay-led Intentional Eucharistic Community (IEC) in the Catholic tradition, united around planning and celebrating the Sunday liturgy.
+It has been an independent IEC since 1983.
 PAX provides a wide circle of friends and colleagues who share a commitment to family and a mutual desire to better express and celebrate Gospel values in their daily lives.

 Member participation in planning and celebrating the weekly liturgy promotes vigorous faith and a caring, sharing community eager to discover how it can live out its commitment to Christian values in today's world.
 Celebrating together inspires concern for the needs of our members and for all our neighbors.

 This concern finds expression through active participation in service to others.
 PAX members provide personal service to local and global projects that feed the hungry, house the homeless, assist refugees, shelter battered women, support missionary activities and address systemic social injustices.